k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/06_kafka_hardening.md

 # Kafka Custom Hardening

-In this section you configure Kafka with hardening accompanied by your own inputs.
+In this section, you configure Kafka with hardening, incorporating your inputs.

-Follow the guidelines for the correct settings, depending on your needs.
+Please follow the guidelines to set the correct settings according to your needs.

 > **NOTE:**
-> In case it is your first Kafka setup with customized hardening, go to step 3.
+If this is your first Kafka setup with customized hardening, proceed to step 3.
-> In case you've had Kafka in the past, without hardening, and now you wish to add a hardening configuration, follow the below instructions:
+> In case you've had Kafka in the past, without hardening, and now you wish to add a hardening configuration, follow the instructions below:

 1. Stop Kafka